TheProdigyLeague/NYSE_VRZN/beginning/Privacy.md

 	A: InfoSec policies set in place and business-retention practices.
 (Technical, Admin, Physical - safeguards) These help protect against hackers.

 #### Employee Practice
-§ Verizon trains it's property on how to access user accounts.
+§ Verizon uses CPNI to access user accounts.
 We may prohibit employees from sharing this information.
 If authorized our policy requires we retain records as long as it's legal.
 (Taxes, auditory, investigative, security) Then securely destory it.
 WE delete corporate information into different types of records, not always distinctly and for data elements.
 For example, (PHI, PII) Verizon does not always gurantee these safeguards put in place as promise as a prevention plan.
 [InfoSec]("https://www.verizon.com/about/responsibility/account-security").
 For example, we have seen unauthorized attempts to access our customers' third party accounts, including accounts that customers have with financial institutions, email service providers or social media.

 Please visit [HACKERS]("https://www.verizon.com/solutions-and-services/report-security-vulnerability")